-Bandwidth allocation can be defined for transmit (TX) traffic only.
-Because bandwidth allocation is specified from the perspective of the VE, the switch command for TX Rate Control (txrate) sets the data rate to be sent from the VM to the switch.
+Bandwidth allocation can be defined either for transmit (TX) traffic or receive (RX) traffic.
+Because bandwidth allocation is specified from the perspective of the VE, the switch command for TX Rate Control (txrate) sets the data rate to be sent from the VM to the switch, and the RX Rate Control (rxrate) sets the data rate to be received by the VM from the switch.

 The committed rate is specified in multiples of 64 kbps, from 64 to 10,000,000.
 The maximum burst rate is specified as 32, 64, 128, 256, 1024, 2048, or 4096 kb.
-If both the committed rate and burst are set to 0, bandwidth control will be disabled.
+If both the committed rate and burst are set to 0, bandwidth control in that direction (TX or RX) will be disabled.